Define Ransomware Attack:

 Once it gets into your system, the first stage is completed.

 The Generation Stage

-When the malware enters your system, it might not be called ransomware because it’s still a malware.
+When the ransomware enters your system, it might not be called a ransomware attack because it’s still malware.

 To get access to your data, you’ll be needed to send the ciphertext alongside the payment.